-public ResultSet getEedParams();

-Returns a one-row result set containing any parameter values that accompany the error message.

-public int getStatus();

-Returns a "1" if there are parameter values, returns a "0" if there are no parameter values in the message.

-public int getLineNumber();

-Returns the line number of the stored procedure or query that caused the error message.

-public String getProcedureName();

-Returns the name of the procedure that caused the error message.

-public String getServerName();

-Returns the name of the server that generated the message.

-public int getSeverity();

-Returns the severity of the error message.

-public int getState();

-Returns information about the internal source of the error message in the server.
-For use by Sybase Technical Support only.

-public int getTranState();

-Returns one of the following transaction states:

-- 0 The connection is currently in an extended transaction. - 1 The previous transaction committed successfully. - 3 The previous transaction aborted.
+- public ResultSet getEedParams, which returns a one-row result set containing any parameter values that accompany the error message. - public int getStatus, which returns a "1" if there are parameter values, returns a "0" if there are no parameter values in the message. - public int getLineNumber, which returns the line number of the stored procedure or query that caused the error message. - public String getProcedureName, which returns the name of the procedure that caused the error message. - public String getServerName, which returns the name of the server that generated the message. - public int getSeverity, which returns the severity of the error message. - public int getState, which returns information about the internal source of the error message in the server.
+(For use by Sybase Technical Support only.) - public int getTranState, which returns one of the following transaction states: - 0 The connection is currently in an extended transaction. - 1 The previous transaction committed successfully. - 3 The previous transaction aborted.

-Some error messages may be SQLException or SQLWarning messages, without being SybSQLException or SybSQLWarning messages.
+Some error messages can be SQLException or SQLWarning messages without being SybSQLException or SybSQLWarning messages.
 Your application should check the type of exception it is handling before it downcasts to SybSQLException or SybSQLWarning.